shehryar-92/git-self-learning/readme.md

   # git config --global user.email "you@example.com"
   # git config --global user.name "Your Name"
 # learned above till 7 july 2026

+**Branches are useful to keep the code safe especially main one safe**
+# Making branches
+-There are two ways of doing that
+-
+-one will hae 2 step first creation and then switching -second will create and switch immediately and if already created remove **-b** Way one | way Two git branch "name of it" | git checkout -b "Name of it" git switch "name of it" |